 Contract lifecycle management improves organizational awareness and visibility into upcoming key dates and obligations.
 Automated reminders are one of the most underrated, yet highly risk-mitigative features of modern contract lifecycle management software.
 Now you can prepare ahead for your negotiations, reviews, and expirations, as your software will notify users when specific actions need to be taken.

 Electronic signatures have revolutionized modern contract lifecycle management.
 Now, you can sign and execute contracts within seconds at your convenience on your mobile device at any time, any place.
-This saves paper, time, and money, while increasing the security of your signing procedures.
+This saves paper, time, and money while increasing the security of your signing procedures.

 Reporting is key to maintaining clear communication with stakeholders and employees regarding the performance, status, and progress of your contracts.
 Manual contract tracking makes it more complicated than it has to be to pull contract data and generate reports.
-However, software makes this efficient and easy so that you can swiftly make the most data-driven business decisions.
+However, the software makes this efficient and easy so that you can swiftly make the most data-driven business decisions.

 Search through mountains of metadata with advanced text-based search capabilities and customizable filters that you can save for repeated use on common contract types.
 You’ll save a massive amount of time by simply making it easier to locate what you need.

 The contract intake and request step of the contract lifecycle sets the stage for what’s to come during the remainder of the contract’s lifecycle.
-Contract lifecycle management software allows users to standardize their contract intake stage with customizable contract intake forms that capture client information to assist in rapid contract drafting by auto populating contract template data fields with the information provided in the request form.
+Contract lifecycle management software allows users to standardize their contract intake stage with customizable contract intake forms that capture client information to assist in rapid contract drafting by auto-populating contract template data fields with the information provided in the request form.
 Traditionally, this step was completed via email communication, making for an inefficient and risk-prone start to each contract.

 Digital contract management dashboards provide a comprehensive picture of the status and performance of your company’s contracts.
 With contract lifecycle management software, you can make data analysis a strength rather than a pain point because you’ll have constant access to current contract data.
 Review contract lifecycles with all the data you could possibly ask for, allowing you to identify where optimization needs to be introduced for improved processes.